iOwsla/r-queue/README.md

 - `'pause'`: Emitted when the queue is paused.
 - `'resume'`: Emitted when the queue is resumed.
 - `'progress'`: Emitted to track progress.
+- `'rateLimitReached'`: Emitted when the rate limit is reached.
+- `'rateLimitReset'`: Emitted when the rate limit is reset.
+- `'rateLimitCheck'`: Emitted to check the number of processed tasks.

 ## License